cartovista/cartovista-cloud-restapi-python-clients/docs/GridLayerApi.md

 file = 'file_example' # str |  (optional)

 try:
-    # Add all the bands from a tif file to an existing grid layer.
+    # Add all the bands from a tif file to an existing grid layer as distinct grid sources.
+If the grid layer is an RGB layer and the file has the required bands, a single RGB grid source will be added instead.
     api_response = api_instance.grid_layer_add_grid_sources(grid_layer_id, tenant_url_code, file=file)
     pprint(api_response)
 except ApiException as e: